mjhm/lodash-match-pattern/README.md

 In your test file insert
 ```
 var matchPattern = require('lodash-match-pattern');
-var _ = matchPattern.getLodashModule(); // Use our lodash extensions
+var _ = matchPattern.getLodashModule(); // Use our lodash extensions (recommended)

+// Example usage:

 var testValue = {a: 1, b: 'abc'};

-var successResult = matchPattern(testValue, {a: 1, b: '_.isString'});
+var successResult = matchPattern(testValue, {a: 1, b: _.isString});
-\\ returns null for a successful match.
+// returns null for a successful match.

-var failResult = matchPattern(testValue, {a: '_.isString', b: 'abc'});
+var failResult = matchPattern(testValue, {a: _.isString, b: 'abc'});
-\\ returns "{a: 1} didn't match target {a: '_.isString'}"
+// returns "{a: 1} didn't match target {a: '_.isString'}"
 ```

+#### Features Index

 Here are the main features.
 You probably won't need all of them, but there's plenty of flexibility to allow you to adapt to the details of your specific use cases.
-All of the examples below are illustrated in the `examples/example1/features/basic.feature` as cucumber-js tests.
+All of the examples below are illustrated in the [`examples/example1/features/basic.feature`] as cucumber-js tests.

 1. [Deep JSON matching](#deep-json-matching)
 1. [Matching property types](#matching-property-types)